Advance your contraceptive R&D career with these training, fellowship, and scholarship opportunities

 We often talk about the future of contraceptive R&D, but the future leaders and researchers powering this innovation are just as important to support and promote!

 The CTI Exchange recently launched its Youth Council!
 The Youth Council is a platform for connecting diverse and talented youth leaders, researchers, and stakeholders to build momentum around youth engagement in contraceptive R&D. It will bring together a group of young people from around the world to directly inform the work of the CTI Exchange.
-If you, or young people you know, would be interested in getting involved, please reach out.
+If you, or young people you know, would be interested in getting involved, please explore the CTI Exchange Youth Hub and feel free to reach out.

 The National Institutes of Health (NIH) can support your career path as an independent researcher through their interactive guides that show step-by-step the paths to becoming a physician-scientist, veterinarian-scientist, dentist-scientist, or research-scientist.
 The guides have more information available for each career stage and which NIH programs are most suitable.
 Check out the NIH Research Training and Career Development site to read more.